How To Buy Websites For A Profit In These Tricky Times

 One definite big trend we are seeing unfold – everyone is on the internet now and online browsing is already up 30%!

-I find it interesting that many of our students who I spoke to today have said that businesses they quoted on website builds ages ago – are suddenly all ringing up and now asking to go ahead asap.
+I find it interesting that many of our students who I spoke to over the last few days have said that businesses they quoted on website builds ages ago – are suddenly all ringing up and now asking to go ahead asap.

 So our students are busy – with both website builds for other businesses and building/renovating their own websites.